aammd/MS_computational_ecology_opinion/compecol.md

 ## Mapping the domains of collaboration

-Understanding how computational ecology will fit within the broader research landscape requires us to answer three questions: what can computational ecology bring to the table, what are the needs of computational ecologists, and what are the current limitations of computational approaches that could limit their immediate applicability.
+Understanding how computational ecology will fit within the broader research practices requires answering three questions: what can computational ecology bring to the table, what are the needs of computational ecologists, and what are the current limitations of computational approaches that could limit their immediate applicability.
 It seems, at this point, important to minimize neither